Omnia50Zakaria50/CATS_DOGS/README.md

 # SATS_DOGS
-A classification model to differentiate inقث cats and dogs
+A classification model to differentiate in recognizing cats and dogs using colab